midkiffaries/m20T1/README.md

 - Sidebar support for blog pages and in the site footer
 - Unique homepage and a privacy policy pages
 - Featured image support
-- Built with SEO and social media support
+- Built with SEO and social media in mind
 - Built in Breadcrumbs

 ## Disclaimer